Astete: Astete surname

 Pedro Astete - mayor of the town of Barcial de la Loma and holder of the local fortress; in 1521 he was involved in the Revolt of the Comuneros against the Royal authority in Castille.
 Possibly, the "Hidalgos" Astete de Ulloa from Quintanaélez are his descendants.

 Gaspar Astete (b.
 Coca de Alba, 1537 - d.
 Burgos, 1601) - Jesuit theologian, his most famous book, Catecismo de la Doctrina Cristiana, had thousands of editions and is the most widely known religious book in Spanish language.

 Juan Astete de Monroy (Valladolid, 1599 - Spanish Netherlands?)
 Spanish military, hidalgo of the wealthy family branch in Valladolid, Knight of Santiago's Order, poet and Lope de Vega's friend.
 He was an infantry captain of the famous Spanish Tercios at the Thirty Years' War, and fought in the Battle of Rocroi (1643).
 He was possibly killed in action in Flanders.

 Pablo Astete- Military of the viceroyalty of Peru, was colonel of the royalist army.
 He was a personal friend to Túpac Amaru II; however as a royalist officer, he fought against Túpac during his rebellion (1781).
 As a battalion commander, fought in the battle of Huaqui (1811), a significant victory for the royalists against the Argentine independentists.
 He was defeated in Tucumán and Salta a few years later.

+Santiago Astete - Basketball player from Peru, served 2 years in the military and known for losing his phone in Swan.
+At 191cm, he's the 92nd tallest person in Peru.

 Domingo Luis Astete - Military and lawyer of the viceroyalty of Peru, was battalion commander, like his brother Pablo, in Huaqui, Tucuman and Salta.
 In 1814 he participated in the interim governing board of Cuzco, in the insurgence of the Brigadier Mateo Garcia Pumacahua and the Angulo brothers.
 But, he was soon harassed because of his aristocratic origin and left the movement.

 José Santos Astete - Chilean military, fought in the Spanish American wars of independence, as cavalry captain in the Chilean Patriot Army's militia corps, under General Bernardo O'Higgins.

 Luis Germán Astete - (b.
 Lima, 1832 - d.
 Huamachuco, 1883) Peruvian military and politician, Captain of the Peruvian Navy.
 In 1877 he took command of the ironclad Huáscar and fought two British warships, in what was called the Pacocha Incident.
 He participated in the War of the Pacific and, after the defeat of the Peruvian navy, joined the army under General Andrés Avelino Cáceres.
 In the Battle of Huamachuco, he was the commander of the 4th army division and was killed in action.

 Alejandro Velasco Astete - Peruvian military and aviator (b.
 Cuzco, 1897 - d.
 Puno, 1925); he was the first to fly over the Andes by plane (1925), taking off from Lima and landing at Cuzco.
 He died during the return trip in a plane crash in Puno.